Overture Center for the Arts

 Wheelchair seating is available in both Overture Hall and the Capitol Theater.
-To reserve wheelchair and companion seats as a subscription, contact Madison Opera at 608.238.8085.
-To make wheelchair arrangements for single ticket purchases (available after September 4), contact the Overture Center for the Arts at 608.258.4141.
+To reserve wheelchair and companion seats as part of a subscription, contact Madison Opera at 608.238.8085.
+To make wheelchair arrangements for single ticket purchases, contact the Overture Center for the Arts at 608.258.4141.

 Tips to Enjoy the Opera

 Pre-show talks are given by General Director Kathryn Smith one hour before curtain, and are the perfect way to learn about the history of the opera you are about to see.
 These entertaining half-hour multimedia talks take place in the Wisconsin Studio on the 3rd floor of Overture Center.

 What to Wear

 Come in clothes that make you comfortable!
 Some audience members dress in casual clothes, while others dress for an elegant night out.

 A coat-check is available in the main entrance to the Overture Center for the Arts.